How to Get Equity Out of Your Home Without Refinancing

 The Bottom Line

 There’s more than one way to access your home equity — and refinancing isn’t your only option.
-From second mortgages like HELOCs and home equity loans to alternative tools like home equity investments and reverse mortgages, each product offers unique advantages depending on your age, equity position, financial goals, and risk tolerance.
+From HELOCs and home equity loans to home equity investments and reverse mortgages, each product has unique advantages depending on your age, equity position, financial goals, and risk tolerance.

-Of course, refinancing still has its place — especially if it helps you lock in a better rate, consolidate debt, or adjust your loan term.
+Of course, a cash-out refinance still has its place — especially if it helps you lock in a better rate, consolidate debt, or adjust your loan term.

 More Reading

-Want to read more about tapping into your home equity?
-Check out these recent articles.
+Want to learn more about tapping into your home equity?
+Check out these articles: